matejus/bc_toiapp/README.md

 # bc_toiapp
-part of the IoT/Toi app
+#part of the IoT/Toi app project